lumeland/lume.land/docs/core/merged-keys.md

 In this example, we are indicating to Lume that the variable `site` must be merged using the `object` mode.
-Now, the result of the variable `site` is an object including the properties of the parent variable and only override the properties with the same name.
+Now, the result of the variable `site` is an object including the properties of the parent variable and only overrides the properties with the same name.
 So the result will be something like this:

 ```yml